Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

-The point is that the extra factors of $H_0$ will suppress all of these higher-order redshift drift effects by an extra factor $[1/\hbox{(Hubble time)}]^n$, making them unobservably small --- unless you commit to multi-millennia-long observational programmes of the Loeb variety~\cite{Loeb:2022}.
-So while the higher-order redshift drifts may be theoretically important, their observational relevance is much less clear.
+{The} point is that the extra factors of $H_0$ will suppress all of these higher-order RD effects by an extra factor $[1/\hbox{(Hubble time)}]^n$, making them unobservably small---unless you commit to multi-millennia-long observational programs of the Loeb variety~\cite{Loeb:2022}.
+So, while the higher-order RDs may be theoretically important, their observational relevance is much less clear.